About the Friends

 9

-Replacement of 22 cast-iron interpretive tablets removed from VNMP and melted down in 1942 during World War II as part of the scrap metal drive to support the war effort.
+Replaced 22 historic cast-iron interpretive tablets that were removed from the park and melted down in 1942 during World War II’s scrap metal drive.

 9